gjf20/dnd-text-enhancer/README.md

 Then users will have the option to edit any of the words that were replaced.
 The user can choose a different synonym from the thesaurus or the original word.

 While in edit mode, the user will see the enhanced text annotated with brackets of indicies (ex.
 "Nice[0] day[1]").
-The user can input an index of the word they would like to edit or 'done' to exit edit mode.
+The user can input an index of the word they would like to edit or the cancel index to exit edit mode.
 On selecting a valid index, the synonyms and original word will be listed and the user can again input an index to select a new replacement.

 ## Limitations